aaronjonj1/blazorstarterpack/README.md

 <br />
 12/08 Added all learning objectives into the comments.

-# Milestone 1:
-Please check Car.razor.cs and Car.razor for the requirements given.
-# Milestone 2:
-Please check Criminal.razor, InchesCentimeters.razor.cs, and InchesCentimeters.razor for the requirements given.

 # Learning Objectives:
 Please check comments in my files which should state the following objectives that were provided.